britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 ## Alternate RTT Measurement Approaches for Diagnosing QUIC flows {#other-bad-ideas}

-There are two broad alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.
+There are three broad alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.

 The first of these is handshake RTT measurement.
 As described in